-Are all the cables and connectors properly installed?
+- Are all the cables and connectors properly installed?

-Are there any live, exposed cables?
+- Are there any live, exposed cables?

-Are the signal wires properly installed?
+- Are the signal wires properly connected?

-Chapter 5: Configuration
+Chapter 5:Configuration

-Торіс Page
+Topic Page

-Preparing for Configuration
+Preparing for Configuration 60

-Configuration via Layer Setting Services
+Configuration via Layer Setting Services 60

 Drives may perform unintended movements because of incorrect wiring, incorrect settings, incorrect data, or other errors.